 • Bibles, prayer books, hymnals, and commentaries

-• The history, theology, and art of Christianity
+• History, theology, and art of Christianity

 • Prayer, meditation, and other spiritual practices